caseyscarborough/omdbapi/README.md

 ### IMDb ID

-You can find a title by it's IMDb ID using the id method:
+You can find a title by its IMDb ID using the `id` method:

 ```ruby
 lost = OMDB.id('tt0411008')